khalil5754/khalil5754.github.io/_posts/2023-01-24-your-new-blog-post.md

 The enable_categorical parameter is set to True because this allows for Python to automatically encode columns.

 Next, we'll choose a value for the _objective_ parameter, which tells XGBoost what problem we are trying to solve and which training loss formula _L_ we want to use.
 In doing so, we also set the parameters and the number of times we want XGBoost to cycle the model using the n variable.
 It's important that we find the perfect number for this, because if it does runs the model too many times it will inevitably end up overfitting - which we really want to avoid.
 To find this perfect amount don't throw a dart at a board or roll a set of dice.
 Instead, simply tell XGBoost you want it to stop running once the model stops improving for _x_ number of rounds.
 This is done using early_stopping_rounds and is among one of the many customizable options in your model.

 Another important factor you can customize is the verbose_evals number, which essentially tells XGBoost: Okay, I don't want to see how accurate you are _every_ round (we are doing 10000 rounds, which certainly adds up).
-The verbose_eval line will set the interval at which XGBoost will update you on it's accurazy, in our example, let's do every 50 rounds.
+The verbose_eval line will set the interval at which XGBoost will update you on it's accuracy, in our example, let's do every 50 rounds.

 ```
 #Define our hyperparameters using a dictionary - we use RMSE as our objective